konrad-kaminski/spring-kotlin-coroutine/README.md

 ### Web methods

 Because coroutines can be suspended and they have an additional implicit callback parameter they cannot be used as web methods by default.
-With special parameter and result handling introduced in `spring-kotlin-coroutine` you can safely use coroutines as web methods.
+With special parameter and result handling introduced in `spring-webmvc-kotlin-coroutine` you can safely use coroutines as web methods.
 You can e.g. have the following component:

 ```kotlin